dinarly/Story/README.md

 And this is how Abdallah and Safiyyah started their learning journey with Artificial Intelligence.

+### Neurons

+Ai opened up her satchel to reveal a magical projector.

+As if by magic a wonderful collection of neurons were visible.

+Ai said: “Here we have the structure of some of the most delightful neurons.”

+Abdallah and Safiyyah said: “Wow”

+Abdallah said: “How does it work?”

+At that precise moment — the cute robot dog — covered in water — came running along and shook the water all over Abdallah and Safiyyah.

+Ai said: “Inside this cute robot dog —  I have modelled this structure.”

+“Let me explain…”

+“Between two neurons there is a gap — called a synapse.”

+“A nerve impulse is sent through the neuron.”

+“This is the Axon, and these are the Dendrites.”

+Abdallah interrupted: “If there is a gap between the neurons — how does the signal continue across that gap?”

+Safiyyah shouted: “I know!”

+Abdallah looked surprised.

+Safiyyah explained: “The signal causes chemicals to be released which diffuse across the synapse.”

+Ai nodded in agreement: “Exactly!”

+“Therefore — the signal can travel along many neurons.”

+Abdallah and Safiyyah both smiled.

+“Next we will learn what happens inside the neuron.”

 ## Introduction to Quantum Mechanics

 One day Abdallah and Safiyyah — the friendly dragons — were in the forest — looking up at the night sky.